utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Managing a Partner Workspace

-Workspace Admins and Partner Managers manage workspace settings, members, and roles within a Partner Workspace.
-Partner Leads also manage members and roles of partners in Partner Workspaces.
+Workspace Admins and Partner Managers manage workspace settings, users, and roles within a Partner Workspace.
+Partner Leads also manage users and roles of partners in Partner Workspaces.

 ### Managing users and roles

-You can assign partner roles based on the functions team members and partners require.
+You can assign partner roles based on the functions users and partners require.
 You can [assign](/docs/administration/managing-your-team/managing-your-team/) partner roles at the team level:

 * **Partner Manager** (Internal) - Manages all Partner Workspaces within an organization.
 Controls Partner Workspace settings and visibility, and can send invites to partners.
 * **Partner** (External) - All partners are automatically granted the Partner role at the team level.
 Partners can only access the Partner Workspaces they've been invited to.